mvaled/mvaled-github-io-sources/content/pages/01-about.rst

 interpreter/compiler division, but I didn't think much about it at the time.

-It wasn't until I actually went into the University where I became really aware of the vast universe that Computation, Programming, and Software Engineer were.
-Computer Sciences became a true part of way of understanding how software is built.
-Software Engineering taught about the constraints of the real world when it comes to make commercial software.
+It wasn't until I actually went into the University where I became really aware of the vast was the universe that Computation and Programming.
+Computer Sciences became a true part of my way of understanding how software is built.
+Building actual usable software taught me about the constraints of the real world when it comes to make commercial software, and appreciate the engineering part of it.

 This blog is a very loose collection of thoughts, mostly about computing, programming languages, and software engineer.